SEARCH

 However, should McDonald’s have a primary responsibility to "take care of us" or instead should they strive to satisfy customers, franchisees and shareholders?
 What are the implications to our system if a corporation like McDonald's is pressured to act less like a business and more like a social safety net that also sells fast food?

-What disturbs me most is the implication that employees are "owed" more by McDonald's Corporation.
+Why is the implication that employees are "owed" more by McDonald's Corporation?
 Most McDonald's restaurants are not even owned by McDonald's Corporation -- they are franchised to individuals or small businesses that pay royalties and franchise fees to McDonald's.
-This fact might not matter to the protester that Lewis interviewed who added,
+This fact might not matter to one protester that Lewis interviewed who added,

 "The corporation makes billions of dollars every year -- they can afford to pay us $15".